DARSHAN2224/hostel/README.md

 # Hostel Management Monorepo Structure

+Quick reference: See docs/PROJECT_OVERVIEW.md for the end-to-end architecture, request flow, data models, roles/permissions, and core workflows.

 This workspace is split into a Vite-powered React client and a Node.js server.
 The directories below provide a clean starting point that mirrors common industry conventions and keeps responsibilities separated.

 ## Client (`client/`)